rubenvanstaden/spira/docs/_1_overview.rst

     >>> layer.number
     9

-At first glance this may not seem to add any value that default Python already adds.
+At first glance this may not seem to add any value that Python by default does not already adds.
 The same example can be generated using native Python:

 .. code-block:: python